Tzfatilab/Telomere-Analyzer/README.md

 # Telomere-Analyzer
- Search over fasta/q file sequences for telomeric patterns.
+ Search over DNA sequences for telomeric patterns.

+TelomereAnalyzer.R for now is just a draft with a lot of remarks for future planning.
+Use the TelomereAnalyzer_with_running_samples.R to run the program.